 Figure 2.
 Comparison between amphipols and detergents.
 (Trends Biotechnol., 2011)

-Poly(styrene-co-maleic acid) lipid particles (SMALPs) can reversibly encapsulate the membrane proteins (Figure 3).
-The polymer itself is made of alternating hydrophilic (maleic acid) and hydrophobic (styrene) moieties.
-The SMALPs are self-assembled by the simple addition of the SMA co-polymer.
-SMALPs are ideally suited to purification and further biochemical studies (such as drug discovery) due to its characterisctics of high temperature resistance and pH sensitivity.
+Poly(styrene-co-maleic acid) lipid particles can reversibly encapsulate the membrane proteins.
+The polymer itself is made of alternating hydrophilic and hydrophobic moieties.
+The particles are self-assembled by the simple addition of the co-polymer.
+They are ideally suited to purification and further biochemical studies (such as drug discovery) due to its characteristics of high-temperature resistance and pH sensitivity.

 These novel detergent-free methodologies mean that membrane proteins can be obtained easily, and enabling more comprehensively structural and functional studies on membrane proteins.